zidanefrost/fly-autonomous/README.md

-# OTP Sentinel — Weather & Delay-Risk Monitoring
+# Fly Autonomous — Weather & Delay-Risk Monitoring

 Built for the **Cursor Hands Off London Hackathon**.
 This is a scoped-down slice of the full "AI OTP Optimisation Company" concept in [`docs/cursoridea.txt`](docs/cursoridea.txt):